Optional Retirement Program (ORP)

 Retiree Health Insurance

-Under current law, if you were first hired prior to October 1, 2006, and retire with five or more years of Optional Retirement Program (ORP) participation and receive a monthly benefit under the ORP, the State will pay for your individual premium under the Preferred Provider Organization (PPO) 70/30 plan.
-The 80/20 plan option is also available for a small monthly cost.
+Under current law, if you were first hired prior to October 1, 2006, and retire with five or more years of Optional Retirement Program (ORP) participation and receive a monthly benefit under the ORP, you are eligible to participate in the State's Retiree Health Plan at little to no cost.
 The full cost of dependent coverage, if elected, must be paid by you.

-If you were first hired on or after October 1, 2006, in order to receive individual 70/30 coverage at no cost (the 80/20 plan option is also available for a small monthly cost), you must retire with 20 or more years of ORP participation and receive a monthly benefit under the ORP.
+If you were first hired on or after October 1, 2006, in order to be eligible for the State's Retiree Health Plan at little to no cost, you must retire with 20 or more years of ORP participation and receive a monthly benefit under the ORP.
 If you have 10 but less than 20 years of ORP participation and receive a monthly benefit under the ORP, you will have to pay 50% of the full cost for your coverage, and with five but less than 10 years, you will have to pay the full cost for your coverage.
 In all cases, the full cost of dependent coverage, if elected, must be paid by you.
-See our extensive list of FAQs regarding Medicare and retiree health insurance.

 Guiding Policies and Other Resources